What is your role as a student?

 - Knowing your degree requirements.

 The School of Business degree requirements are available online.
-It is your responsibility to familiarize yourself with this information and discuss questions and options with your advisor.
+It is your responsibility to familiarize yourself with this information and discuss questions and options with an academic advisor.

 - Keeping track of your degree progress.